AlphaTechnolog/dotfiles-old/README.md

 # dotfiles

-This is my dotfiles for xmonad, xmobar, qtile, bspwm, sxhkd, spectrwm, polybar configs, but in the future I will add configs for dwm, tint2, dwmblocks, openbox and much more.
+This is my dotfiles for xmonad, xmobar, qtile, bspwm, sxhkd, spectrwm, polybar configs, but in the future I will add configs for tint2, openbox and much more.

 ## Simple but elegant